OVERVIEW

 Membership Working Group

-Determine who can be a member, how to become a member, what is required to maintain membership, and what benefits are included in membership.
-Grow the membership to include global representation from all countries, especially low- and middle-income countries (LMICs).
+• Define who can be a member, how to become a member, what is required to maintain membership, and what benefits are included in membership

 Implementation Projects Working Group

-Develop an approach and set the standard for what a G2MC Flagship Project is through the development of common templates, guidelines, an application and review process for relevance to G2MC, and a monitoring plan to ensure outcomes and distribution of results to the genomic medicine community.
+• Develop an approach and set the standard for what a G2MC Flagship Project is through the development of common templates, guidelines, an application and review process for relevance to G2MC, and a monitoring plan to ensure outcomes and distribution of results to the genomic medicine community.

 Conference Planning Working Group

-Plan and produce all-member convenings, including in-person and virtual conferences.
+• Plan and produce all-member convenings, including in-person and virtual conferences

 Flagship Projects